Shoichi Funaki

-Shoichi "Sho" Funaki (船木 勝一, Funaki Shōichi) (born August 24, 1968) is a Japanese professional wrestler and color commentator signed to WWE, where he is a one-time Cruiserweight Champion and a one-time Hardcore Champion.
-He currently works for WWE as a Japanese-language play-by-play commentator.
+Shoichi "Sho" Funaki (船木 勝一, Funaki Shōichi) (born August 24, 1968) is a Japanese professional wrestling manager, color commentator and retired professional wrestler signed to WWE, where he works as a Japanese-language play-by-play commentator and an occasional interpreter for Japanese talents in the company.
+During his time as an in-ring performer, he became a one-time Cruiserweight Champion and a one-time Hardcore Champion.

 Professional wrestling career

-Early years (1990–1998)
+Early years (1993–1998)

 Funaki started as a shoot style wrestler in Yoshiaki Fujiwara's Pro Wrestling Fujiwara Gumi promotion and moved to its successor promotion, Battlarts.
 He later found the lucha libre style more to his liking, so he moved to The Great Sasuke's promotion, Michinoku Pro Wrestling.
 In that promotion, he joined with Taka Michinoku, Dick Togo, Men's Teioh and Shiryu in the Kai En Tai stable.
 Funaki also wrestled in the Universal Wrestling Association (UWA) where he won the UWA World Middleweight Championship from El Pantera on March 19, 1997, in Japan.

-World Wrestling Federation/Entertainment
+World Wrestling Federation/Entertainment (1998-2010)

 Kai En Tai (1998–2001)

 In March 1998, Funaki, along with Teioh and Togo, joined the World Wrestling Federation.
 Initially, they feuded with Taka Michinoku and defeated him and his partner John Bradshaw in a 3-on-2 handicap match at Over the Edge: In Your House.
 They lost to Michinoku and The Headbangers at King of the Ring in a six-man tag team match.

 Michinoku eventually turned villainous and joined the group.
 At SummerSlam, Kai En Tai lost to Oddities members Kurrgan, Giant Silva and Golga in a handicap match.
 Over time, the stable turned into a tag team, as in 1999, Teioh and Togo (and manager Yamaguchi-san) were given their releases.
 Michinoku and Funaki were often used for comedic purposes, often having their pre-match promos dubbed—while Michinoku would "deliver" the majority of dialogue for the duo, Funaki would "respond" strongly with a simple "INDEED".

 At WrestleMania 2000, Funaki participated in a 15-minute hardcore battle royal for the WWF Hardcore Championship.
 Funaki pinned Viscera after a diving shoulder block from Bradshaw but he was later pinned by Rodney.
 Hardcore Holly ultimately won the match and became the official champion.
 At Unforgiven, Funaki once again participated in a hardcore battle royal which was won by the defending champion Steve Blackman.

 In 2001, Kai En Tai started participating in non-televised matches before pay-per-view events such as the Royal Rumble and Judgment Day.